 If successful through the selection process, you will then be invited to:

 Step three: Complete the Indigenous Pathways application form.

 Classes for this program adhere to the following year's start and end dates based on the semester the student begins their program.

 Program length and commitment

 Learners must be able to commit to 20 hours of classes each week and attend the entire program.

-To demonstrate academic readiness for the courses that form part of the Indigenous Pathways Program you are required to complete an English placement test and a math placement test (or successfully complete our Indigenous Foundations Program taking place March – June 2023).
+To demonstrate academic readiness for the courses that form part of the Indigenous Pathways Program you are required to complete an English placement test and a math placement test.
 Students are expected to take these tests without the use of external resources (including calculators, the internet or another person to assist them).